BornDeleuze/surfsup/readme.md

 BACKGROUND

-This application was the first application I ever wrote, and was created as my first project at Flatiron School in the software development course.
+This application was the first application I ever wrote, and was created as my first project at Flatiron School in the software engineering course.

 THANKS!